Luke 11:1-28 Comments by Stephen Ricker

 >2.
 What are the prayer topics Jesus gave?
 (2-4)

-* Luke 11:2-4 "'Father, hallowed by your name, your kingdom come.
+* Luke 11:2-4 "''Father, hallowed by your name, your kingdom come.
 Give us each day our daily bread.
 Forgive us our sins, for we also forgive everyone who sins against us.
-And lead us not into temptation.''"
+And lead us not into temptaion.''"

 >Which ones are about God's concerns, and which are about our personal needs and problems?

-* The first two concern God, the last three are about personal needs and problems.
+* The first three are God's concerns the last three are about personal needs and problems.

 >3.
 How does Jesus teach us to address God?